Manuel17410/PDF-AI-Chat-Interactive-Q-A-with-Hugging-Face-LangChain/README.md

 2- Install the necessary dependencies by executing this command: pip install -r requirements.txt

-3- Get an HuggingFace key from HuggingFace and add it to the .env_secret file in the project directory:
+3- Get an HuggingFace key from HuggingFace and add it to the .env_secret file in the project directory: (change the name of the file to .env otherwise it will not work)

 HUGGINGFACEHUB_API_TOKEN= your_API